nicholas-long/blog/content/posts/automatically-tagging-zettelkasten-documents-with-chatgpt.md

 # Project to Automatically Select Tags for Zettelkasten Documents

 ## Motivation for Project
-- it is easy to forget to tag documents
+- when working in a zettelkasten, it is easy to forget to tag documents. sometimes i create a card quickly and do not spend the time to properly tag it.
 - it is easy to forget about specific tags that would be relevant at the time
 - sometimes it is a good idea to come up with new tags?